luileito/evtrack/README.md

 ...
 ```

 * The `cursor` column indicates the cursor ID.
-Will be `0` for a regular computer mouse, or an integer indicating the finger ID for touch-capable browser.
+Will be `0` for a regular computer mouse, or an integer indicating the finger ID for touch-capable browsers.

 * The `timestamp` column indicates the timestamp of the event, with millisecond precision.